claylo/osmihelp.org/docs-markdown/OSMI-GuidelinesforOrganizationalMentalWellness416.md

 2. Reduce turnover: “Two-thirds of both men and women say work has a significant impact on their stress level, and one in four has called in sick or taken a “mental health day” as a result of work stress.
 Also a significant concern for employers, job stress is estimated to cost U.S. industry $300 billion a year in absenteeism, diminished productivity, employee turnover and direct medical, legal and insurance fees… (S)kyrocketing healthcare costs, global competition and economic uncertainty, employers are concerned about attracting and retaining high-quality employees and keeping up morale. **Minimizing workplace stress** plays a **significant role in the employee retention equation** as organizations look to optimize their human capital… creating workplaces that do more than just improve productivity – they build a strong, vibrant organizational culture that supports the company itself.
 In short, they build a psychologically healthy workplace.

-3.  **Communication KEY** role in success of any workplace program or policy;  and serves as the foundation for all five types of psychologically healthy workplace practices: [http://www.apaexcellence.org/resources/creatingahealthyworkplace/theroleofcommunication/](http://www.apaexcellence.org/resources/creatingahealthyworkplace/theroleofcommunication/)
+3.  **Communication** is a key role in success of any workplace program or policy and serves as the foundation for all five types of psychologically healthy workplace practices: [http://www.apaexcellence.org/resources/creatingahealthyworkplace/theroleofcommunication/](http://www.apaexcellence.org/resources/creatingahealthyworkplace/theroleofcommunication/)

     -   Bottom-up communication (from employees to management): employee needs, values, perceptions and opinions